vuepress-theme-hope/vuepress-theme-hope/docs/shared/src/README.md

 VuePress is running on both Node.js Side and Browser Side, we called it `node` and `client`.

-So you should be aware to import the correct file, as Node.js has build-in modules and has ability to access file system, and browser has global variables like `window` or `navigator`.
+So you should be aware to import the correct file, as Node.js has built-in modules and has ability to access file system, and browser has global variables like `window` or `navigator`.

 :::